awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

  `AutoPublishCodeSha256`   <a name="sam-function-autopublishcodesha256"></a>
 The string value that is used \(along with the value in CodeUri\) to determine if a new Lambda version should be published\.
-This property addresses a problem that occurs when an AWS SAM template has the following characteristics: the `DeploymentPreference` object is configured for gradual deployments \(as described in [Deploying Serverless Applications Gradually](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/automating-updates-to-serverless-apps.html)\), the `AutoPublishAlias` property is set and doesn't change between deployments, and the `CodeUri` property is set and doesn't change between deployments\.
+This property addresses a problem that occurs when an AWS SAM template has the following characteristics: the `DeploymentPreference` object is configured for gradual deployments \(as described in [Deploying serverless applications gradually](automating-updates-to-serverless-apps.md)\), the `AutoPublishAlias` property is set and doesn't change between deployments, and the `CodeUri` property is set and doesn't change between deployments\.
 This scenario might occur when the deployment package stored in an Amazon S3 location is replaced by a new deployment package that contains updated Lambda function code, but the `CodeUri` property remains unchanged \(as opposed to the new deployment package being uploaded to a new Amazon S3 location and the `CodeUri` being changed to the new location\)\.
 In this scenario, you must provide a unique value for `AutoPublishCodeSha256` to trigger the gradual deployment successfully\.
 *Type*: String